lextm/jekyll-theme-chirpy/_posts/2008-8-1-codegear-is-hiring-but.md

 permalink: /codegear-is-hiring-but-8432cc437d1a
 excerpt_separator: <!--more-->
 ---
 For a long time, the Jobs section has been quiet and now you can see something new there.
-But what’s wrong with it?
+But what's wrong with it?
 Is there only one opening?

 http://www.codegear.com/about/jobs